Nisschhal/auth-mern/README.md

      - if yes, update the user's isVerified to true, and verification, and verificationExpiriesAt to undefined
      - now, send the welcomeEmail(email, user)
      - return the response

+4. **Verify the logged in user**:
+   - Create a route `/check-auth` and add `middleware:verifyToken/protectedRoute` to extract the **userId** from the incoming request aka `cookie` via `jsonwebtoken` and attach to **_request.userId_**
+   - verify the extracted **_userId_** if exits in db
+   - if yes, send the success/verified response

+---

+### Backend Overview (Node.js/Express, Mongodb):

+1. Project is setup with required dependencies; routes with their controllers, and User model to store and manipulate authenticated user data.
+2. Routes for different Authentication operation is created with respective Controllers and logic in it.
+3.  `mailtrap` is used to send verfication, password forget, reset, and success.
+Also, welcome for newly verified user.
+4.  `mongoose`: mongodb atlast is used for the database/storage